The Correct Posture While Using a Phone

 With forward head posture, as shown in the picture above, the resultant load on the neck increases significantly with every 15 degrees forward head bending.
-Researches also have shown that sustained forward head posture causes early spinal degenerative changes, headaches, referred pains to arm, chest, interscapular and forehead areas, and vertigo and up to 30% reduction in lungs aerobic capacity.
+Researches also have shown that sustained forward head posture causes early spinal degenerative changes, headaches, referred pains to the arm, chest, interscapular, and forehead areas, and vertigo, and up to 30% reduction in lungs aerobic capacity.

 According to a survey conducted with 6,000 chronic headache sufferers, the only common finding among them was the loss or reversal of the normal curve in the neck.

-The sprains and strains of neck, shoulder and thoracic spine leads to pain, dysfunction, headaches and potentially other serious problems, for example cervical and thoracic disc problems, rotator cuff problems, radiating symptoms, numbness, and weakness.
+The sprains and strains of the neck, shoulder, and thoracic spine lead to pain, dysfunction, headaches, and potentially other serious problems, for example, cervical and thoracic disc problems, rotator cuff problems, radiating symptoms, numbness, and weakness.

 We tend to forget about the position of our bodies as we become engrossed in our technological devices.
 It is important to take care of our spine.
 In order to reduce sprains and strains it is important to be aware of the stresses we place on our bodies and take frequent breaks from technological devices.

 Instead of bending your neck to look down, the better option is to flexion the elbow to 70-80 degrees and slight shoulder flexion to 20-30 degrees.
 One can cradle one arm across the body and place the elbow of the hand holding the mobile on it as shown in the picture above.